Differences Between a Dug Well and Drilled Well

 Water Quality and Contamination Risk:

-Dug wells are more susceptible to contamination risks due to their construction and proximity to the surface.
-The lack of proper casing and sealing makes them more vulnerable to pollutants, such as surface runoff, seepage, or infiltration of bacteria, chemicals, or other contaminants.
+Dug wells are more susceptible to groundwater contamination risks due to their shallow construction and proximity to the surface.
+The lack of proper well casing and sealing systems makes them highly vulnerable to pollutants, such as surface runoff, seepage, or the infiltration of bacteria, nitrates, chemicals, and other hazardous contaminants.
+This makes regular water quality testing and well maintenance essential for ensuring safe drinking water from dug wells.

 Costs: